 A big issue for transfer students is the matter of transferring their credits to their new school.
 It’s up to the new institution to determine what credit transfer will look like.
-It may be that the new school will accept the credits.
-However, you may only get general equivalency credits in a subject, which qualify as elective credits, basically.
-This doesn’t help when you need to have certain classes to satisfy degree requirements.
-If your credits don’t transfer well, you may have to take more classes (and incur more expense) to get your course requirements out of the way.
+In the best case scenario, they will accept them with little hassle.
+However, be careful.
+You may not be able to transfer all of your credits and will need to make up the difference.
+This will affect you if you need to take certain classes to satisfy degree requirements.
+An incomplete credit transfer may result in you needing to take more classes and incur more expense to complete your course requirements.